Interstitial Lung Disease

 Treatment for ILDs

-Medications may help slow the formation of scar tissue; however, they are not always effective depending on the underlying cause of the ILD.
+Medications may help slow the formation of scar tissue.
+However, depending on the underlying cause of the ILD, they are not always effective.

-Oxygen therapy will not slow damage, but it can help you breathe more easily, increase your oxygen intake, and help you sleep better.
-Oxygen therapy involves supplemental oxygen typically administered through an oxygen tank.[4]
+- Oxygen therapy.
+Supplemental oxygen can help you breathe more easily, increase your oxygen intake, and help you sleep better.

-Lung transplants are not common for treating asbestosis; however, if a lung is available and a patient is a good candidate, doctors may consider this difficult procedure.
-For some patients, a transplant is the best option though it is risky and may result in organ rejection.[4]
+Lung transplants are not common for treating asbestosis; however, if a lung is available and a patient is a good candidate, doctors may consider this procedure.
+For some patients, a transplant is the best option, though it is risky and may result in organ rejection.[4]

 Complications of Asbestosis and other ILDs